Home >All Tutorials> PowerPoint Animation> Zoom effect in PowerPoint

 Here is the focused zoom effect in PowerPoint you will learn today:

-- Certain person in a group photo etc.
+- A certain person in a group photo etc.

 Step 1: Decide the part you want to focus on

 The first step after sticking a picture on your slide is to decide the area you want to focus on.
 Draw a circle around the area.
-Remove the shape fill and color the outline as white for easy recognition.
+To make it easier to identify the outline, remove the shape's fill and color it white.

-Go to custom animation and let the white circle have an entrance animation called ‘Wheel’.
-Choose the number of spokes as 1.
-This forms the first part of the animation we want to create.
+In the Custom Animation Pane add an entrance animation called ‘Wheel’ to the white circle.
+In the animation effect setting, change the number of spokes to 1.
+This will be the first part of the animation we want to create.

 The main idea in this step is to make a copy of the flower and place it right on top of the flower picture in the background.
 For this, make a copy of the photo.
 Using the ‘crop’ tool crop the photo till the four sides touch the edge of the white circle.

 We don’t want this cropped image to be a square.
 We want it to be a circle.
-For this we need to make a copy of the white circle, remove animation and fill it with the picture of the flower.
+For this, we need to make a copy of the white circle, remove the animation and fill it with the picture of the flower.

 So, first ‘copy’ the cropped photo.
-This puts the piece in the clipboard memory.
+By doing this, the piece is stored in the clipboard.

-Go to the copied white circle and Right click to go to ‘Format shape’ dialog box.
+Select the copied white circle and right click to go to the ‘Format shape’ dialog box.
 Go to Fill -> Picture or texture fill -> Clipboard.
 This fills the shape with the cropped photo.
-Remove outline.
+Remove the outline.

 Increase the transparency of the circular flower image to position it in the right place on top of the background picture.
-Get the transparency back to 0%.
+Transparency should be restored to 0%.

-Now, we have a picture in the background, a hollow white circle with ‘wheel’ animation and a circle with the photo of flower placed on top of the flower picture in the background.
+Now, we have a picture in the background, a hollow white circle with a ‘wheel’ animation.
+In addition, we have a circle with the photo of the flower placed on top of the flower picture in the background.

 Step 3: Apply ‘Grow/ Shrink’ animation

-Click on the circle with flower image.
-First apply the entrance effect called ‘Appear’ let the start be ‘after previous’.
-Click on the flower image once again and add ‘Grow/Shrink’ animation to make it grow to 150%.
-Let the speed be ‘Fast’.
-Let the start be ‘after previous’.
+Click on the circle with the flower image.
+Apply the entrance effect 'Appear', and let the start be ‘After Previous’.
+Click on the flower image once again and add the ‘Grow/Shrink’ animation to make it grow to 150%.
+Set the speed to 'fast'.
+The animation should start 'After Previous’.

 Now you can play the animation.
 Here is the sequence of what will happen:

 Isn’t the effect interesting?
-Once you learn the base technique, you can improvise on the method to suit your need.
+By learning the base technique, you can customize it to suit your needs.

-If you have an issue with the quality of photos when using ‘grow’ animation, see this article for a solution.
+If you have an issue with the quality of photos when using the 'grow' animation, you can find a solution in this tutorial.

 It takes a lot of time and effort to create professional quality custom animated slides for your business slides.
 Most business presenters don’t have the time to create such high-quality slides for themselves.
-That’s why we came up with this ‘750+ Advance Animated Templates for PowerPoint’.
+This is the reason we came up with a collection of 750+ Advanced Animated Templates for PowerPoint.

-Here is a variation of picture animation from the pack…
+Here is a variation of the picture animation from the pack…

-Here is an interesting variation where we have used a ‘snapshot’ effect to showcase images.
+Here is a variation where we have used a ‘snapshot’ effect to showcase images.

-You can browse through the various animations in the Advance Animated Pack by clicking on the link above.
+You can browse through the various animations in the Advance Animated Pack by clicking right here.

-If you found this article useful, please leave us a comment below.
+If you find this article useful, please leave us a comment below.